GeorgeKalandadze/employment-platform-back/README.md

 ---

-In this employment platform website, you can view thousands of different vacancies and courses uploaded by user or company.
-Many features have been added:
+🔥 In this employment platform website, you can view thousands of different vacancies and courses uploaded by user or company.
+Many features have been added,check out some of them:

 -   JWT Authentication
 -   Email Verification
 -   Task Scheduling
 -   Queues & Jobs
 -   Update User Profile
+-   Change User Email & Username & Password
 -   Add Vacancy And Course To Favorite List
 -   Rate Course
 -   Follow Company And Get Email About Every New Vacancy Of This Company
 -   Forgot Password
 -   Reset Password
 -   Upload User Resume
+-   User Register Custom Command
+-   Email a weekly report to users and companies to see who's new week followers, Vacancies count and views
+-   Vacancy views count Feature

 #